The base class for all layout boxes.

 fit fails, a part of the box may still fit.
 Note that

-fit may not be called if the first box is this box since it is assumed that it is already fitted.
+draw on the first box since it is already fitted.
 If not even a part of this box fits into the available space,

 nil should be returned as the first array element.